-Out-of-Class Behaviour
+Expected out-of-Class Behaviour/ Pupil Responsibilities

-- Pupils walk into and out of the school grounds when entering and exiting the school. - At break times children are under the supervision of a designated teacher.
-Instructions given by this teacher are to be followed.
-Of paramount concern to all teachers will be that standards of safety are observed. - During yard time, pupils must request permission from the teacher on the yard to go to the toilet. - Children must respect the rights of all children in the yard. - When children are on out-of-school activities they are expected to behave as ambassadors for the school and represent it in the best possible light.
-They must also follow the teachers' directions at all times.
+- Children walk bicycles and scooters in and out of the school grounds. - When walking in, out and around the school, quietly on the left is the rule. - At break times children are under the supervision of designated school staff.
+Of paramount concern to all staff is maintaining high standards of

+- safety.
+Instructions given by staff are to be followed.
+Respectful behavior and language (e.g., choice of words and tone) is expected from all pupils, always. - During yard time, pupils must request permission from an adult in the yard to go to the toilet. - Children stay within the designated boundaries of their play space. - Children respect the rights of all children and adults in the yard to a calm yard space. - When children are on out-of-school activities they are expected to behave as ambassadors for the school and represent it in the best possible light.
+They must also follow the staff directions, always.